wrathematics/bib/README.md

 1. I'm not liable for anything and make no warranties or guarantees about the software.
 2. You can't strip my copyright notices off of source code.
-3. You *do not* have to redistribute the copyright notice on binary distributions of software.
+3. You *do not* have to redistribute the copyright notice on binary distributions of software (but I'm obviously still a copyright holder of BIB, even in binary distributions).

 Note that I am not a lawyer and this interpretation could be wrong I guess, though it's my intention.
 See the file `LICENSE.md` for the full license terms.
 Items 1 and 2 above are non-negotiable, but if you want this dual-licensed under something else for some reason, email me.